 After exploring all of the delights the hotel has to offer, we decided it was time for a cocktail and some Moroccan pastry's on the terrace

 Even the cocktails have style at La Mamounia.
 Its almost too pretty to drink

-Which is your favorite hotel or Riad in Marrakesh?
-Id love to hear all about your favorite places, as I absolutely plan to become a regular to this fabulous city!
+Which is your favourite hotel or Riad in Marrakesh?
+Id love to hear all about your favourite places, as I absolutely plan to become a regular to this fabulous city!